Thank you for visiting our website!

 I love travelling, swimming and collecting baskets.
 My favorite areas are San Miguel de Allende in Mexico, Gulangyu in the P.R.C., Katong in Singapore, and Shimokitazawa in Tokyo and Kyoto.

-I’m married and a mother of a boy with dual nationality.
+I’m married and a mother of a boy.

 Languages: English (TOEIC990, IELTS8.0), Chinese (New HSK Level 5), Spanish (DELE Intermedio)